 When you first meet a narcissist, you might not even notice them copying you.
 You certainly won’t be wondering, “Why are narcissists copycats?”
 Instead, you’ll be too caught up in how engaging and attentive they appear.

-It seems as though they instinctively know what makes you happy and go out of their way to fulfill your every desire.
-They seem to share your values, liking the things you like, and despising the things you disapprove of.
+They seem to share your values, liking what you like and despising what you disapprove of.
 It seems like a match made in heaven – which is precisely the narcissist’s intent.

 By mirroring your likes and dislikes, the narcissist can reinvent themselves as the perfect partner.
 They live behind a false self anyway, so creating another layer of the façade based on your preferences isn’t particularly challenging.

 Mimicry is also a crucial part of social intelligence, which most narcissists are masters of.
 Unfortunately, it’s also a trait that narcissists like to exploit.
-They use their social intelligence to convince you of their genuine affection when all they’re really interested in getting their fix of narcissistic supply.

 #2 To Establish Trust